Numbers 32 – The Tribes Settling East of the Jordan

 i.
 Adam Clarke notes that more than a third of the available fighting men went to help the tribes on the western side of the Jordan.
 “Now from Joshua 4:13 we learn that of the tribes of Reuben and Gad, and the half of the tribe of Manasseh, only 40,000 armed men passed over Jordan to assist their brethren in the reduction of the land: consequently the number of 70,580 men were left behind for the defence of the women, the children, and the flocks.”

 4. (28-42) The agreement is settled, and cities are given to the tribes settling on the lands east of the Jordan River.

-a.
+b.
 So Moses gave to the children of Gad, to the children of Reuben, and to half the tribe of Manasseh the son of Joseph: Numbers 32:33 introduces another tribe – actually, half the tribe of Manasseh – who were likewise content to settle on the lands east of the Jordan River.
-So, in total, two and one-half tribes never took possession of land west of the Jordan River.
+In total, two and one-half tribes received their possession of land east of the Jordan River.

 i.
 “It could be that the representatives of Manasseh took no part in the negotiations until Moses had approved in principle a settlement in Transjordan.”
 (Wenham)

 c.
 The children of Machir the son of Manasseh went to Gilead and took it: We don’t have a detailed explanation of why the tribe of Manasseh divided into two parts, with one part living on the east side of the Jordan and the other part on the west side.
 It probably had to do with the children of Machir conquering significant and good land east of the Jordan and deciding it would live on that land.